samaTech-sys/Heart-Attack-Prediction-Model/README.md

 ECR_REPOSITORY_NAME=simple-app
 ```

-# 👨‍💻 Author
+# 👨‍💻 About Me
 Colline Tazuba (samaTech-sys)
-Open to collaborations on ML, MLOps, and data-driven problem solving.
+Open to collaborations on ML, MLOps and data-driven problem solving.
+Stay in touch!
 📧 **Email:** 2samax24@gmail.com
 📞 **Phone:** +256 789 288 903

 # 📜 License
-This project is licensed under the MIT License.
+This project is licensed under the [MIT License].
 See the LICENSE file for more information.

 ---